 Community Support Groups:

-UMCWV also has several community organizations that rehearse or meet weekly at the church, i.e. Village Voices Chorale, Alcoholics Anonymous, Adult Children of Alcoholics and Al-Anon.
+UMCWV also has several community organizations that rehearse or meet weekly at the church, i.e. Village Voices Chorale, Alcoholics Anonymous and Al-Anon.

 Due to Covid-19, there are currently no community support groups meeting on the campus of UMCWV.
 Please contact the support group directly to find out if they are holding meetings online.